Skip to Main Content

 The Federal Work-Study Program, FWS, provides a method for students to earn funds that are used toward their education.
 The program is based on financial need and students must be accepted into the program to qualify.

-Students must be one of the following to receive federal student aid:
+Students must meet one of the following qualifications to receive federal student aid:

 • U.S. citizen